cosmos/ibc/spec/app/ics-028-cross-chain-validation/methods.md

 > **Note:** Bootstrapping the consumer CCV module requires a `ConsumerGenesisState` (see the [CCV Data Structures](./data_structures.md#ccv-data-structures) section).
 The provider CCV module creates such a `ConsumerGenesisState` when handling a governance proposal `ConsumerAdditionProposal`.

+> **Note:** If the channel initialization for a consumer chain exceeds the `initTimeout` period, then the provider chain removes that consumer.
+> As a result, all further attempts on the consumer side to established the CCV channel will fail.
+> This means that the consumer chain requires some sort of social consensus to either restart the process of becoming a consumer chain or transitioning back to a sovereign chain.

 <!-- omit in toc -->
 #### **[CCV-PCF-BBLOCK-INIT.1]**
 ```typescript